He joined the Freedom Rides of the ’60s for what he thought would be a weekend. It turned out to be two years.

 When did you get more active in the movement?

-Looking back, are you are you surprised that your younger self was able to do all of this?
+Looking back, are you surprised that your younger self was able to do all of this?

 I’m not certain we understood exactly what we were getting into.
 People ask me, ‘Would I do it again?’
 Well, first of all, if I were that age again, I probably would, but I guess as you get older you start realizing dangers that you don’t recognize as a youngster.
 I really should have been aware of what could happen, as did happen to Chaney and Goodman, the civil rights workers who got killed.
 When those things happened, we all became more aware of the possibilities.
 My parents were not aware of my involvement, they found out because of a newspaper reporter.
 If I were a parent back then and I had a kid who wanted to participate in the civil rights activities, I would be quite leery and quite frightened.